-How to get to get to get there from Edinburgh: A drive from city centre will take about 40 minutes, or the train from Waverley takes 22 minutes.
+How to get to get to get there from Edinburgh: A drive from the city centre will take about 40 minutes, or the train from Waverley takes 22 minutes.
 From Linlithgow Train Station, it’s a five-minute walk.

 Binny Craig Hill, near Ecclesmachan

 So you might have been up Arthur’s Seat in Edinburgh, but have you climbed Binny Craig Hill in West Lothian?
-Go at sunset for that golden hour light and you might get to capture a similar shot to that take by @waldemarmatusik.
-The walks is about 3 miles (4.8 km) long and will take between 1 – 2 hours.
+Go at sunset for that golden hour light and you might get to capture a similar shot to that taken by @waldemarmatusik.
+The walk is about 3 miles (4.8 km) long and will take between 1 – 2 hours.
 For geology buffs, it’s a great example of a spectacular example of a ‘crag-and-tail’ landform.